-Other income (expense) net, was income of \$2.0 million in fiscal 2012, expense of \$0.6 million in fiscal 2011 and expense of \$0.1 million in fiscal 2010.
+Other income (expense) net was expense of \$0.6 million in fiscal 2013, income of \$2.0 million in fiscal 2012 and expense of \$0.6 million in fiscal 2011.
+Other expense in fiscal 2013 was primarily due to the revaluation of certain assets and liabilities denominated in foreign currencies into U.S. dollars.

 Other income in fiscal 2012 was primarily comprised of \$1.9 million in foreign currency translation gains that were reclassified from other comprehensive income (loss) due to the substantial liquidation of our Japan subsidiary.